roman-barman/roman-barman/README.md

 ## Hi, I'm Raman Zanko! 👋

-Senior software engineer with 9+ years of commercial experience building systems in fintech, banking, GIS, and enterprise software.
+Software engineer with 9+ years of commercial experience building systems in fintech, banking, GIS, and enterprise software.
 I work in **Rust** and **C#**, with a focus on backend services, network programming, and data processing.

 ## Projects